ryankhaleghi/HongKong-Tweet-NLP/README.md

 Files
-Scrapers: I am scraping several different types of tweets from Twitter and storing them for import into data analysis.
-One script to scrape tweets by the official Warframe twitter account, and one script to scrape tweets using specific hashtags, in this case #warframe and #tennocon, relating to the Warframe game and annual Tennocon conference.
+Scrapers: I am scraping several different types of tweets from Twitter and storing them as csv files for import into dataframes for data science analysis.
+One script to scrape tweets by the official Warframe twitter account, and one script to scrape tweets using specific hashtags, in this case #warframe and #TennoCon, relating to the Warframe game and the annual Tennocon conference.

 These scraper files are the .py files listed below:
 - scrapeWarframe.py: scrapes Twitter using account you enter (no @ sign), limited to 3240 tweets by Twitter